turingschool/front-end-curriculum/lessons/module-1/js-objects.md

 - `Value` The data referenced by a key
 - `Property` How we refer to one of the key-value pairs of an object
 - `Method` A function on an object
-- `Dot Notation` Notation to access a value on an object, explicitly specifies the key
+- `Dot Notation` Notation to access a value on an object; explicitly specifies the key
+- `Bracket Notation` Notation to access a value on an object; can be dynamic

 ## Part 1: Student Exploration